Kryzarel/dependency-injector/README.md

 # Dependency Injector

 Dependency Injection framework for C# and Unity.
 This package contains pure C# code only.
-Even though it is formatted as Unity package, it *should* be usable in any C# project.
+Even though it is formatted as a Unity package, it *should* be usable in any C# project.
 An additional package will be released *soon(tm)* which contains Unity-specific code for better integration with the engine.

 ### YouTube Tutorial: https://youtu.be/Z0J-PDZBhqc